emilpaulitz/PCM/README.md

     - analysis contains sub-folders for each of the analyses performed in the manuscript (see `Code` sub-folders)

 ## Feedback
-If you spot a bug, problem, or possible improvement in the code or model, do not hesitate to get in , open an issue, or a pull request.
+If you spot a bug, problem, or possible improvement in the code or model, do not hesitate to get in contact, open an issue, or a pull request.
 Any feebdack is appreciated!

 For improvements to the model, either suggest the changes, or: add a script that shows the changes made, and upload the new model with the version number updated.